pwr-pbr23/M5/README.md

 Steps to replicate the study:
 1. Access the shared file [🛠️ Main - with our research - DeepLineDp](https://colab.research.google.com/drive/1RRcg-vouL0gPwLS6mjSvePa06ikFZXzN?usp=sharing).
 2. Create a copy of that file: `File -> Save a copy in Drive`.
-3. On your copy of `Main - with our research - DeepLineDP`, execute all the tasks: they include data preprocessing, training DeepLineDP, RandomForest, XGBoost, LighGBM models and predicting results.
+3. On your copy of `Main - with our research - DeepLineDP`, execute all the tasks.
+They include data preprocessing, training DeepLineDP, RandomForest, XGBoost, LighGBM models, predicting results, top-k tokens investigation and comparison of the classifiers based on MCC, BA metrics.
 Predictions are stored as .csv files (one file per release of the library) located in `./comparisonModelsExperiment/output`, split by model folders: `prediction/DeepLineDP`, `RF-line-level-result`, `XGB-line-level-result`, `LGBM-line-level-result`.
+The comparison results of the classifiers with metrics are located in `./comparisonModelsExperiment/output/figure`.
+4. The workflow asks you to connect a google drive.
+This is optional but will provide better user experience - it's possible to download all of the results and figures.
-4. The next step is to get the evaluation results: Recall@Top20LOC, Effort@Top20Recall and IFA.
-The workflow requires you to connect a google drive.
-The whole `./comparisonModelsExperiment` folder will be copied to your google drive as `comparisonModelsExperiment.zip`.
-You should then download the file from google drive and unzip on your local machine.
-Make sure that extracted folder contains `output` folder with prediction data - it should be there after running google colab workflow.
+5. The next step is the evaluation results: Recall@Top20LOC, Effort@Top20Recall and IFA.
+After that the top-k investigation will be performed and at the end MCC, BA metrics will be calculated.
+6. The `./comparisonModelsExperiment/output` folder will be copied to your google drive as `comparisonModelsExperimentFigure.zip`.
+You can then download the file from google drive and unzip on your local machine.
-5. Furthermore, install R language for your system environment (https://cran.r-project.org/).
-6. Open `./comparisonModelsExperiment` folder.
-7. Make sure your current pwd is `./comparisonModelsExperiment`.
-8. Navigate to `script`: `cd ./script`.
-9. Install required packages by running: `Rscript ./install_packages.R`.
-10. Run to evaluate the results: `Rscript ./get_evaluation_result.R`.
-11. The evaluation figures are located in `./comparisonModelsExperiment/output/figure` folder.
+7. The evaluation results are located in `./figure` folder.